SreejithS2006/Digital-IC-design-intership/README.md

 # Digital IC Design Internship

-This repository contains the Digital Ic internship assignments completed during my Digital IC Design Internship.
+This repository contains the assignments and works  completed during my Digital IC Design Internship.
 The projects are implemented in Verilog HDL and verified using testbenches.

 ## Repository Structure